-T3402M - TriodeTM electrode, with standard 2cm spacing of silver-silver chloride electrodes, backed with nickel plated brass snaps to prevent corrosion.
+- (A) T3402M TriodeTM electrode, with standard 2cm spacing of silver-silver chloride electrodes, backed with nickel plated brass snaps to prevent corrosion. - (B) T3404 Single strip electrodes, versatile electrodes can be used as strip or separated for wider placements.

-The section Using the EMG sensor, starting on page 15, describes how to set up EMG sensors with the correct electrodes and place them on an examinee.
+The section Using the EMG sensor, starting on page 14, describes how to set up EMG sensors with the correct electrodes and place them on an examinee.